facebook/react-native-website/docs/the-new-architecture/layout-measurements.md

 ```

 :::note
 The methods described here are available on most of the default components provided by React Native.
-Note, however, that they are _not_ available on composite components that aren't directly backed by a native view.
+However, they are _not_ available on composite components that aren't directly backed by a native view.
 This will generally include most components that you define in your own app.
 :::

 ## measure(callback)